LarsTjernstrom/Website/README.md

 ## Goals

-1. The `header` video does not interrput when you switch pages (because of page morphing)
+1. The `header` video does not interrupt when you switch pages (because of page morphing)
 2. All links work correctly if you open them in a new tab
 3. On a team member page, switching to another team member does not reload any template - only the data